helm/charts/stable/cerebro/README.md

 This chart deploys Cerebro to your cluster via a Deployment and Service.
 Optionally you can also enable ingress.
+Optionally you can use cerebro provided auth by uploading a Secret with the needed env vars (don't forget to set `AUTH_TYPE`).

 # Prerequisites